StewBC/retromate/README.md

 ## Chess Board Controls
 - Use arrow keys or WASD to move the cursor
-- `Enter`: Select a piece and confirm move
+- `RETURN`: Select a piece and confirm move
 - `CTRL+S`: Say something to your opponent
 - `ESC`: Show/hide the menu
 - `TAB` or `CTRL+T`: Toggle to/from terminal